 If you know what all that meant, great!
-You don’t have to watch this video.
+You don’t have to read this article.
 However, if you were as clueless as we were a few weeks ago, stick around and you’ll be able to explain the concept of impermanent loss to your grandmother.
-Here at whiteboard crypto we spent a lot of time and resources creating these amazing animations so you can sit back, relax, and understand the topic with the help of our analogies, stories, and examples.

 Let’s dig in.

-Secondly, Impermanent Loss is easiest to explain through examples, so we are going to go through 2 examples of situations in this video.
+Secondly, impermanent loss is easiest to explain through examples, so we are going to go through two example situations.

 So you take that total $20,000 and put it into the liquidity pool hoping to gain a profit on some of the fees that happen within the pool.
 Time for our first example.